surifirstpin/Acubi_Tech_Doc/Model_TD.md

 As  <b>Show drill down measures</b>  is set  <b>TRUE</b>, the associated measures (if exists) of the field “State Name” will also be brought to the next stage along with drill fields City Name and No_of_Employees.

 # Maps

 Maps enables users to visualize the geographic data on reactive and interactive maps.
 To carry out maps  in AcuBi,Your query should include at least one dimension based on geographic data.
 On including measure in your query it will display the information about the location selected.

 To carryout maps under visualization you need to derive the data fields in Model Section initially.

- **For Model, Views and for a specific field the map co-ordinates may be assigned as follows :**
+ <b>For Model, Views and for a specific field the map co-ordinates may be assigned as follows :</b>
 ```
 {
 "name": "Field",